omsf/gha-runner/docs/aws.md

 You are now ready to start using this action with AWS!

+## Additional notes for requesting GPU instances on new accounts
+By default, AWS accounts have [a quota of 0 for GPU instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-on-demand-instances.html#ec2-on-demand-instances-limits).
+To increase your quota, use [this AWS doc](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html#request-increase).

 ## Useful Resources
 - [AWS - Creating IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html)
 - [AWS - Creating an IAM User in your AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html)